-Whether extra speed is needed through a turn, or extra lift required while cruising through thermals, having a well set up wing will help you get much more out of your glider.
+Whether extra speed is needed through a turn, or extra lift required while hunting thermals, having a well set up wing will help you get much more out of your glider.

-The beauty of today's modern computer radios is that all manner of programmable mixing is possible and many radios have glider-specific mixes and programmes.
+The beauty of today's modern computer radios is that all manner of programmable mixing is possible, and many radios have glider-specific mixes and programmes.

 Camber is used, for example, when a thermal has been found and you want to squeeze as much lift generation out of your glider wing as possible.

-Reflex : reflex is the opposite to camber and when activated the flaps and ailerons all move upwards slightly, in unison.
+Reflex is the opposite to camber and when activated the flaps and ailerons all move upwards slightly, in unison.
 Changing the airfoil in this way results in the glider becoming more 'slippery' through the air, hence you get a slight increase in speed.
 The penalty here is slightly reduced lift, so you wouldn't want to use a reflexed wing to circle in thermals.

 Reflex can also be brought in to use for inverted flight, to create additional lift (essentially inverted camber).

-When Crow is activated the flaps drop down and the ailerons move upwards.
-This gives a very effective combination of drag from the flaps and reduced lift from the ailerons, now acting as spoilers.
+When Crow is activated both flaps drop down and both ailerons deflect upwards, all at the same time.
+This gives a very effective combination of drag from the flaps and reduced lift from the up ailerons, now acting as spoilers.
 The result is that a fast-flying glider can be slowed right down and, when landed well, can be brought in with very little forward airspeed.

-It's common for crow braking to be operated by the throttle stick of the TX, although having it on a switch or slider is perfectly acceptable.
+It's common for crow braking to be operated by the throttle stick of the Tx, although having it on a switch or slider is perfectly acceptable.

-It's usually necessary to mix some degree of elevator compensation with crow braking; a glider will likely pitch upwards, sometimes drastically, when crow is activated and having the elevators deflect downwards automatically is very helpful.
+It's usually necessary to mix some degree of down-elevator compensation with crow braking.
+A glider will likely pitch upwards, sometimes drastically, when crow is activated because of the sudden increase in lift caused by the deflected flaps.

-When up elevator is applied (perhaps a preset amount of deflection) the flaps deflect downwards slightly and the glider performs a more aggressive turn as a result.
+When up-elevator is applied (perhaps a preset amount of deflection) the flaps deflect downwards slightly and the glider performs a more aggressive turn as a result.

 As previously mentioned, modern computer radios (excluding the basic ones) are capable of doing many things - perhaps too much??

 The earlier Spektrum DX8 radios, for example, do not have glider-specific programming although there is an official software download intended for full house glider wing setups, that makes use of the programmable mixing (P-mixing) functions of the radio.
 The later DX8 versions do have glider-specific programming options, although you might need to download them from the Spektrum Community website.

 From my own personal experience this download is a basic starting point only, and in truth I ended up moving from my DX8 (which, incidentally, is an excellent radio for planes and helis) to a JR DSX9 which does have dedicated glider programming - sooo much easier!

-If you're having trouble with working out how to mix flaps and ailerons, the best thing to do is get on to an internet forum and ask for help!
-It isn't an easy thing to do if you have no experience with it and your radio isn't a glider-friendly one, I can say that from experience...
+If you're having trouble with working out how to mix flaps and ailerons, the best thing to do is get on to an internet forum and ask for help.
+It isn't an easy thing to do if you have no experience with it and your radio isn't a glider-friendly one.
+I can say that from experience!